SRGSSR/castor/docs/KNOWN_ISSUES.md

 This document lists known issues affecting Castor:

 - Entries with a feedback number (`FBxxxxxxxx`) have been reported to Apple and are pending resolution in future iOS updates.
 - Issues with a numeric identifier have been filed on the [Google Cast issue tracker](https://issuetracker.google.com/issues?q=componentid:190205%20status:open&s=modified_time:desc) and may be addressed in upcoming Google Cast SDK updates.

+## Incorrect time ranges and progress reporting for HLS live DVR streams ([397112872](https://issuetracker.google.com/issues/397112872))

+HLS live DVR streams report incorrect time ranges, which in turn causes inaccurate progress reporting for these streams.

+### Workaround

+No workaround is available yet.

 ## Items not updated during scrolling ([412588110](https://issuetracker.google.com/issues/412588110))